720p vs 1080p: When Is It Time To Upgrade Your TV?

 This chart tells me that I could put my TV up to about 9′ away from my couch and still be able to see the difference between 1080p and 720p.

-It also tells me that, I should NOT upgrade to a 4K TV, because my six foot distance is right at the border where 1080p and Ultra HD (4K) look about the same.
+It also tells me that I should NOT upgrade to a 4K TV because my six-foot distance is on the border where 1080p and Ultra HD (4K) look about the same.

 720p vs 1080p: Content